VjunetXuuftofi/AutoTag/README.md

 ##Current Status:

-Kiva is going to have a new release that breaks the tagging mechanism.
-I will work on building a new tagging system as soon as it comes out.
-Additionally, we are working on building a tool for taggers to undo tags that are incorrectly applied.
-Testing results from 1/31 can be found in JanTesting.pdf.
+Some tags are operational.
+Please see "Implemented" Testing results from 1/31 can be found in JanTesting.pdf.

 ###Implemented:
 One Acre Fund- tags #SustainableAg, #Eco-friendly, #Technology on loans from the One Acre Fund partner.

+Kivawide tags - #Elderly, #Schooling, #HealthAndSanitation, #Fabrics.

 ###Awaiting Approval from Loan Taggers Team Captians (100% tested accuracy):

-Fabrics, Elderly, HealthAndSanitation, JobCreator, Refugee, RepeatBorrower, Technology, Schooling, Widowed
+JobCreator, Refugee, RepeatBorrower, Technology, Widowed

 ###Awaiting Testing on Mar 2 (previous testing results):